Remote

 The exact requirements vary by project type and layout, and we tailor notes accordingly.

-MyHomePlans is a professional online home design service, providing architectural design drawings, planning drawings, permitted development assessments, Lawful Development Certificate drawings, and building regulations packages — delivered 100% remotely.
+MyHomePlans is a global online architectural design service, delivering professional planning drawings, permitted development assessments, Lawful Development Certificate applications, and building regulations packages — all handled remotely.

-Website Disclaimer: Information provided on this website is for general guidance only and does not constitute legal or planning advice.
-Planning policy, permitted development rights, and building regulations may vary by location and are subject to change.
-Clients are encouraged to seek confirmation from relevant authorities where required.
+The information provided on this website is for general guidance only and does not constitute legal or planning advice.

 © MyHomePlans.
 All rights reserved.